Airbnb Metrics Every Host Should Track

 Inquiry-to-booking conversion rate

 While receiving a lot of inquiries from potential guests is great, they are useless if you don’t get any bookings.
-If your inquiry-to-booking conversion rate is low, it could mean that you take too long to respond or your property doesn’t meet travelers’ expectations.
+If your inquiry-to-booking conversion rate is low, it could mean that you take too long to respond or that your property doesn’t meet travelers’ expectations.
 You can calculate this metric by taking the number of distinct inquiries you received and dividing it by the total number of bookings for that rental property.

 Average response time to an inquiry

-Airbnb expects hosts to reply to inquiries within 24 hours, but it’s better to reply to your potential guests as soon as you get a new message in your inbox to ensure a pleasant experience.
+Airbnb expects hosts to reply to inquiries within 24 hours, but it’s better to respond to your potential guests as soon as you get a new message in your inbox to ensure a pleasant experience.
 You can calculate your average response time to an inquiry by adding up the time it took to respond to all your different inquiries and dividing it by the total number of inquiries.

 Have conversations with your guests even when you sleep